Create a map

 - In the Auto advance box, choose After 10 seconds.

 - On the ribbon, click Play to test your presentation.

+The presentation preview appears in a new window.
 You can pause the slide show to interact with the slides and test the pop-ups.
 You can advance the slides manually or resume auto play.
 The manual pause and play button are at the bottom of the screen.

 - When the slide show reaches the second slide, click Pause.